DCMLab/reductive_analysis_app/README.md

    this step, and the removed notes are only secondaries of removed relations.

+*Note that the below illustrations all come from a previous version referring to "hyperedges".
+In the present version these have all been replaced by "relations".*

 ## A short example

 Let us load a familiar piece into the annotation app: Bach's Prelude in C